 If your niche idea requires you to do many new things in new ways, it's probably not for you.
 When you find your niche it should feel like cheating—the more unfair your advantage, the more likely your success.

 Step 2: Creates lots of content to get noticed.

-Belle Cooper writes that “Focus gives your audience an anchor… You want people to go to your [content] and know immediately what they’re going to get.”
+“Focus gives your audience an anchor… You want people to go to your [content] and know immediately what they’re going to get.”